Upper and Lower Bounds for Fully Retroactive Graph Problems: Introduction

-In this paper, we study the fully retroactive data structures for graph problems, providing for a variety of fundamental graph problems efficient incremental fully retroactive data structures and almost matching upper and lower bounds for their fully dynamic fully retroactive counterparts.
+\paragraph{Our Results.} We study the fully RDS for graph problems, providing for a variety of fundamental graph problems efficient incremental fully RDS and almost matching upper and lower bounds for their fully dynamic fully retroactive counterparts.
+We start with some strong hardness results on the update and query time for fully RDS on several graph problems, assuming the online boolean matrix-vector multiplication (OMv) conjecture~\cite{stoc/HenzingerKNS15}.
+Our hardness results show that for many of the problems we study in this paper, it is difficult to get RDS with truly sublinear time per operation.

-We first consider the \emph{incremental} setting, in which a retroactive operation either creates an insertion, or cancels an existing update.
-In other words, the creation of a delete operation is not supported.
-We provide incremental fully retroactive data structures for maintaining connectivity and spanning forest (SF) with polylogarithmic update and query time.
-Observe that the incremental partially retroactive setting is at least as hard as the (non-retroactive) fully dynamic setting, as the cancel operation in the retroactive setting serves the function of deletion in the dynamic setting.

-Our data structure for maintaining connectivity and spanning forest supports only unweighted edge insertions and deletions.
-However, as we will show in Section~\ref{sec:incremental}, it can be easily extended to support weighted edge insertions and deletions, resulting in an $(1+\epsilon)$-approximation MSF with polylogarithmic update and query time.